-The Canadian storage market is estimated to be 60 million square feet across 2,500 stores, with the top 10 operators owning approximately 15% of these stores; by comparison, the US market is estimated at over 2.5 billion square feet across over 52,500 stores.
-This translates into approximately 8.3 square feet per capita in the US versus only 2.5 square feet per capita in Canada suggesting that Canada is an understored nation.
+The Canadian storage market is estimated to be 60 million square feet across 2,500 stores, with the top 10 operators owning less than 15% of these stores; by comparison, the US market is estimated at over 2.5 billion square feet across over 52,500 stores.
+This translates into approximately 8.3 square feet per capita in the US versus only 2.5 square feet per capita in Canada suggesting that Canada is an under-stored nation.

 The market fragmentation of the Canadian storage industry combined with the low square foot per capita provides significant consolidation, expansion and development opportunities.
-Our existing platform, relationships, presence in and knowledge of the storage industry allows us to identify accretive and strategic purchasing opportunities to take advantage of these opportunities.
+Our existing platform, relationships, reputation, presence in and knowledge of the storage industry allows us to identify accretive and strategic acquisitions and to take advantage of these opportunities.